Formal groups and quantum cohomology: Prime power maps

 \subsection{A cocycle in unordered Fulton-MacPherson space}

-Take \eqref{eq:s-into-fm}, modify it by rotation by $i$ so as to put the resulting configurations on the imaginary axis in $\bC$, and then compose that with projection to $\mathit{FM}_p/\mathit{Sym}_p$.
+Take \eqref{eq:s-into-fm}, modify it by rotation by $i$ so as to put the resulting configurations on the imaginary axis in $\bC$, and then compose that with projection to $\mathit{FM}_p/\mathit{Sym}_p$ (recall that the $\mathit{Sym}_p$-action is free, so the quotient is again a smooth manifold with corners, or topologically a manifold with boundary).
 The outcome is a submanifold (a copy of the associahedron $S_p$)

 with $\partial Z_p \subset \partial \mathit{FM}_p/\mathit{Sym}_p$.
-By definition, \eqref{eq:embed-s} has a preferred lift to $\mathit{FM}_p$, and therefore, the local system $\bF_p(1)|I_p$ has a canonical trivialization.
+By definition, \eqref{eq:embed-s} has a preferred lift to $\mathit{FM}_p$, and therefore, the local system $\bF_p(1)|Z_p$ has a canonical trivialization.
 Using that and the orientations of $S_p$ and $\mathit{FM}_p$, we get a class

 In terms of the previous computations \eqref{eq:symmetric-group-cohomology-2}, \eqref{eq:configuration-space-twisted}, this can be expressed as follows:

 \begin{lemma} For $p = 2$, \eqref{eq:dual-cocycle} is the image of $\theta = t^{1/2}$ under \eqref{eq:pullback-from-point}; for $p>2$, it is the image of